jolammi/.dotfiles/README.md

 - Install zsh if it is not already installed
   - https://askubuntu.com/a/131838/1195630: `chsh -s $(which zsh)` (should also work on macOS)
 - VS Code
-- A good terminal emulator
+- A good terminal emulator, wezterm is nice and cross-platform

 ### Before cloning to a new machine
 - Install a nerd font for ligatures and p10k to work, e.g. Fira Code Nerd Font https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode